MilenaJoanna/FinalProjectVistula/docs/Glossary.md

   <dt><strong>Generative AI (GenAi)</strong></dt>
   <dd>A subset of AI capable of creating new content (text, images, audio, videos etc.) that resembles real-world data.</dd>

+  <dt><strong>Hugging Face</strong></dt>
+  <dd>Hugging Face, Inc. is a company from New York City that makes tools for building apps with machine learning.
+It is known for its transformers library, used for language processing, and the platform where people can share ML models and data.<dd>

   <dt><strong>Machine Learning (ML)</strong></dt>
   <dd>A subfield of artificial intelligence that uses algorithms that learn from patterns in data to make predictions without being explicitly programmed.</dd>